splunk/public-o11y-docs/admin/admin.rst

 The first step in getting started with Splunk Observability Cloud is setting up your organization.
 In Splunk Observability Cloud, an organization, or account, is the highest-level security grouping.
 Other organizations and their users can't access the data in your organization.

 To set up your organization, create and carry out a plan for addressing the tasks described in this topic.
-See the :ref:`admin-onboarding-guide` for prescriptive guidance for setting up your organization and other onboarding tasks.
+See the :ref:`get-started-guide` for prescriptive guidance for setting up your organization and other tasks for getting started.

 Many of these tasks require the admin role in Splunk Observability Cloud.
-If you choose to use Splunk Cloud Platform as your identity provider, you also need the sc_admin role in Splunk Cloud Platform.
+If you opt to use Splunk Cloud Platform as your identity provider, you also need the sc_admin role in Splunk Cloud Platform.

 The following table shows you aspects of your Splunk Observability Cloud organization that you can plan for and set up: